Hansmu/udemy-aws/Readme.md

 * Useful for workloads that are resilient to failure.
 Ex: batch jobs, data analysis, image processing
 * Not great for critical jobs or databases
+* You specify the maximum price that you are willing to pay.
+When you reserve then you'll be paying the current price and your spot will be kept as long as the current price remains under your set maximum price.

 **Great combo: Reserved instances for baseline + On-Demand & Spot (based on failure resilience) for peaks**